-Guise, Redskins hold on to beat Panthers 29-21
+Guice, Peterson run over Panthers, Redskins win 29-21

 Redskins: Redskins returner Trey Quinn left the game in the second quarter with a concussion after taking a shot to the head from DeAndrew White while going low to field a punt.
 Quinn didn’t call for a fair catch, but White was flagged for a helmet-to-helmet hit. … Right tackle Morgan Moses left the game with a back injury and linebacker Montez Sweat injured his quadriceps.

-Panthers: Defensive tackle Gerald McCoy (ankle) and linebacker Brian Burns (back) missed portions of the game with injuries, but did return.
+Panthers: Defensive tackle Gerald McCoy (ankle) and linebacker Brian Burns (back) missed portions of the game with injuries, but both returned.

 UP NEXT